-As described in Note 16 of the Consolidated Financial Statements, the Company recorded goodwill for the Therapeutic solutions segment of 79,038 million yen as of March 31, 2020 and the Company performed an impairment test for the goodwill in the current fiscal year.
+As described in Note 16 of the Consolidated Financial Statements, the Company recorded goodwill for the Therapeutic solutions segment of 79,038 million yen as of March 31, 2020 and the Company performed an impairment

 The Company measures the recoverable amount of a cash generating unit (CGU) including goodwill based on value in use.
 Value in use is measured by discounting estimated future cash flows to present value.
 Estimated future cash flows is primarily based on a business plan approved by the management and considering a growth rate for the period after the term of the business plan.
 Business plans have a maximum term of five years as a general rule.
 Business plans reflect management's assessment of future industry trends as well as historical data, and are prepared based on external and internal information.
 The estimated future cash flows are determined based on the business plans.